Ernanm280/azure-setup/README.md

 <h1>Azure Virtual Machine Setup</h1>

-This repository contains instructions for creating the required Azure resources for this project.
+This project demonstrates how to deploy and configure Azure virtual machines within a shared Virtual Network (VNet) to enable secure communication and foundational cloud infrastructure.
 This setup involves creating a resource group, deploying a Windows 10 virtual machine, and a Linux (Ubuntu) virtual machine.
-Both virtual machines must be connected to the same Virtual Network (VNet) and Subnet.
 These components will serve as the base infrastructure for future project tasks. <br />

 <h2>Environments and Technologies Used</h2>